Effective Communication Skills for Students and Working Professionals: Speak with Confidence and Clarity

 Build a Professional Digital Voice

-• Start building your profile on LinkedIn now to get noticed.
-It isn’t just for job seekers.
+• Start building your profile on LinkedIn now to get noticed; It isn’t just for job seekers.

 Final Wrap Up

-You just need consistency, awareness, and the willingness to connect better every day.
+All it takes is consistency, awareness, and the willingness to connect better every day.

 So, speak with confidence, listen with intention, and always keep learning.
 The world listens to those who communicate well.